Understanding your health

 Not necessarily.
 Approximately 40% of complete tears progress after 4 years without treatment.
 However, an active physiotherapy program can help prevent this progression by strengthening the surrounding muscles that compensate.

-Physiotherapy does not "reattach" the tendon, but it strengthens the surrounding muscles and improves how your shoulder moves.
-This compensation helps restore function and eliminate pain in most cases, even if the tear remains visible on imaging scans.
+Physical therapy does not "repair" the tendon, but it strengthens the surrounding muscles and improves shoulder mechanics.
+This compensatory approach helps restore function and eliminate pain in most cases, even if the tear is still visible on imaging.

 What is the difference between a tear and tendinopathy?

-A tendinopathy refers to the degeneration of a tendon without a complete tear.
-A tear, on the other hand, involves a partial or complete rupture of the tendon fibers.
-These two conditions often occur together and are treated similarly.
+Tendinopathy refers to degeneration of the tendon without a complete tear.
+A tear involves a partial or complete rupture of the tendon fibers.
+The two conditions often occur together and are treated in similar ways.

 References